bgoonz/gists-revamp/by-extension/markdown/py-resource-list.md

 ## News Feed

-_Libraries for building user’s activities._
+_Libraries for building user's activities._

 - [Feedly](https://github.com/tschellenbach/Feedly) - A library to build newsfeed and notification systems using Cassandra and Redis.
 - [django-activity-stream](https://github.com/justquick/django-activity-stream) - Generate generic activity streams from the actions on your site.